-- 1. To use ASM with raw partitions, you must create sufficient partitions for your data files, and then bind the partitions to raw devices.
-To do this, follow the instructions provided for Oracle Clusterware in the section "Configuring Storage for Oracle Clusterware Files on Raw Devices" on page 3-9. - 2.
-Make a list of the raw device names you create for the data files, and have the list available during database installation.
+- To use ASM with raw partitions, you must create sufficient partitions for your data files, and then bind the partitions to raw devices.
+To do this, follow the instructions provided for Oracle Clusterware in the section "Configuring Storage for Oracle Clusterware Files on Raw Devices" on page 3-7.
+If you want to configure partitions after installing the database, then refer to Additional Postinstallation Tasks for Tru64 on page 7-5. - Make a list of the raw device names you create for the data files, and have the list available during database installation.